 Passwords and other user credentials are increasingly the focus of attacks and the leading cause of data breaches.
 Mitigating the threat begins with understanding what is a password attack and how bad actors use them to take over user accounts and commit fraud or escalate attacks.
 While organizations may deploy countermeasures, the only sure way to prevent password attacks is to eliminate passwords and other shared secrets from the authentication process.

-HYPR’s True Passwordless multi-factor authentication (PMFA) system delivers the highest level of security assurance around authentication protocols while also providing a seamless user experience.
+HYPR’s passwordless authentication solution delivers the highest level of security assurance around authentication protocols while also providing a seamless user experience.
 Only the complete removal of passwords from the login and authentication processes can ensure your organization is immune to password attacks, which comprise the vast majority of all security threats.

 To learn more about passwordless authentication, download our Passwordless Security 101 Guide.